Hays title

 Playing dress-up at Fort Hays.

-In 1990, the movie Dances With Wolves featured Fort Hays as Lt.
+Roxie’s reliable report: In 1990, the movie Dances With Wolves (ad) featured Fort Hays as Lt.
 John Dunbar’s starting point on his Fort Sedgwick journey.
 Unfortunately, the film crew shot those scenes south of Rapid City, South Dakota, not in Hays.

 Visit the fort’s historic site

-Fort Hays State Historic Site preserves the guardhouse, blockhouse, well, and two officer’s quarters.
+Fort Hays State Historic Site preserves the guardhouse, blockhouse, parade ground, well, and two officers’ quarters.
 Start your visit with a video at the visitors center, then walk the grounds.
 Silhouettes explain activities at the fort.
-In the guardhouse, see exhibits about life at the fort and try on some Army uniforms.
+In the guardhouse, see exhibits about life at the fort and try on some uniforms.

-Make sure to admire Pete Felten’s sculpture The Monarch of the Plains, a lofty bison near the fort’s entrance.
-A herd of real bison is across the road.
+Admire Pete Felten’s sculpture The Monarch of the Plains, a lofty bison near the fort’s entrance.

 Stone Gallery, Hays, Kansas